Elbow Fracture Open Reduction and Internal Fixation

 have an increased risk.
 Ask your doctor about the risks that most apply to you.

-How do I prepare for an elbow fracture open reduction and internal fixation?
+How do I get ready for an elbow fracture open reduction and internal fixation?

-ORIF often takes place as an emergency or urgent procedure.
-Before your procedure,
+ORIF often takes place as an urgent procedure.
+Before your procedure, a healthcare

-a healthcare professional will take your medical history and do a physical exam.
+provider will ask about your medical history and give you a physical exam.
 You’ll

-need an image of your elbow, probably obtained with an X-ray or magnetic resonance
+need an image of your elbow.
+This is done with an X-ray, CT scan, or MRI.
+Tell your

-imaging (MRI).
-Tell your doctor about all the medicines you take, including over-the-counter
+doctor about all the medicines you take, including over-the-counter ones like aspirin.

 In some cases, your doctors might do your ORIF a little later.
 If so, talk to your